My Take on Why Gun Control is Still Unconstitutional:

 Despite the evil, horrifying nature of mass shootings, their taking place does not justify gun control.
 And even if they did somehow justify it, gun control is still unconstitutional.
 The Founders intended for us to have the proper weapons to fight tyranny.
 We shouldn’t lose sight of that just because we’re mourning terrible crimes.

 Order one of these awesome Trump gun flags here to show that you know gun control is unconstitutional: I Love My Freedom

 Conclusion to Why Gun Control is Still Unconstitutional:

 It’s easy to feel like you have to do something after a tragedy.

 And there are things we should do, such as reform mental health programs, encourage people to say something to police if an acquaintance is acting like he or she might be a danger to society, and discouraging the extremism at the roots of many of these recent shootings.
 Those would be the just, constitutional things to do.

 Unfortunately, most talk in the media has centered on restricting free speech and restricting gun rights.
 Gun rights are human rights.
 Free speech is also a human right.
 Those rights are crucial to any successful republic, which is why they were included in the Constitution, as discussed in The Federalist Papers.
 They shouldn’t be restricted because of a temporary desire for action.

-What happened last weekend was a horrific tragedy.
+What happens when rabid thugs and psychos shoot up mass gatherings is evil, shocking, and horrifying.
 But that tragedy doesn’t justify gun control.
 Gun control is still unconstitutional and needs to be fought against.
 If you feel like you have to do something, focus on the just, constitutional, and effective areas for reform that I mentioned above.
 Not unconstitutional proposals to implement gun control or regulate free speech.